John Mills (businessman)

 John Angus Donald Mills (8 May 1938 – 6 April 2025) was a British businessman and economist.
-He founded British consumer products company JML (John Mills Limited), and was its chairman and majority shareholder.
-The company carries out direct-to-consumer marketing through major retail stores groups and its shopping channels.
+He founded British consumer products company JML, and was its chairman and majority shareholder.
 In May 2020, Mills launched The John Mills Institute for Prosperity, a cross-party research initiative focused on achieving higher rates of economic growth.

 Early life

 Mills was born in Hampstead Garden Suburb on 8 May 1938, the son of British Army Colonel Kenneth Mills.
-Mills' brother is lawyer David Mills, who was married to Tessa Jowell, a former Labour Cabinet minister.
+Mills' brother is lawyer David Mills, who was married to Tessa Jowell, a former Labour Party Cabinet minister.
 Educated at Glenalmond College in Scotland, Mills then studied Philosophy, Politics and Economics at Merton College, Oxford.
 Searching for extra income as a student, he started selling household cleaning goods door-to-door, and in 1958 hired a plane to fly fellow students to Canada for summer jobs, making a profit by selling off the seats, while also selling household cleaning products door to door.

 Career

 After two years of National Service, he joined Unilever's graduate scheme, but quit after six months to start his own business.
 Mills founded Fairlane UK Ltd. which initially sold imported products at trade fairs and exhibitions, and latterly manufactured them.
 As the pound rose during Margaret Thatcher's government, Fairlane UK went out of business in 1984.
 Charged by Trading Standards for selling brass trinkets as gold-plated jewellery, he pleaded guilty and was fined £750.

-In 1986, Mills went on to found John Mills Limited, commonly known as JML, in the basement of his house in Camden, England.
-JML is a multi-channel retailer that sells consumer products through in-store video, TV shopping channels, and the internet.
-The company is based in London and Tyne Dock in the North East of England.
+In 1986, Mills went on to found JML in the basement of his house in Camden, England.
+The company sells consumer products through in-store video, TV shopping channels, and the internet.
+It is based in London and Tyne Dock in the North East of England.

-JML sells more than 15 million products a year in more than 70 countries and employs about 250 people.

 Economics and politics

 Labour Party

 Mills was a supporter and major donor to the Labour Party.
 He served as a councillor for the party in the London Borough of Camden for most of the period between 1971 and 2006.
 During his tenure on Camden council, he held a number of political appointments, including Deputy Chairman of the London Docklands Corporation, Chair of the Housing Committee at the Association of Metropolitan Authorities and the London Boroughs Association, and Chair of both the Housing and Finance Committees of the London Borough of Camden.

-Mills contested Chipping Barnet at both general elections in February and October 1974, but was defeated both times by the Conservative former Chancellor of the Exchequer, Reginald Maudling.
+Mills contested Chipping Barnet at both general elections in February and October 1974, but was defeated both times by the Conservative Party former Chancellor of the Exchequer, Reginald Maudling.
 He was also a Labour candidate in the 1979 European Parliamentary election.
 In 2013, Mills donated £1,650,000 to the Labour Party in JML shares, making him the party's biggest financial donor.